Does content creation in advertising include subliminal messages?

 We’ll go over exactly how this works in more detail, but the real question should be, is advertising the right medium for delivering subliminal messages?

 So instead of placing hidden images into advertisements, the number one content marketing goal for 77% of B2B marketers is generating brand awareness.
-The content marketer masks their hard sell in the form of thought leadership, commentary and opinion.
-With blog posts, whitepapers, webinars and other forms of content not overtly specific to the brand, the content marketer nudges the buyer by alluding to the benefits of their product or service – not stating them directly.
+The content marketer masks their hard sell in the form of thought leadership, commentary, and opinion.
+With blog posts, whitepapers, webinars, and other forms of content not overtly specific to the brand, the content marketer nudge the buyer by alluding to the benefits of their product or service – not stating them directly.

-Become a real thought leader and offer real commentary and opinions and when your audience is ready to buy, they’ll remember the value you provided and come to your company first.
+Become a real thought leader and offer real commentary and opinions.
+When your audience is ready to buy, they’ll remember the value you provided and come to your company first.

 Recent research found that liquor store patrons bought more German wine when they heard German music playing in the store and more Italian wine when Italian music was played.
 But trying to blast Italian music at a little league game probably won’t encourage all of the parents to rush out to the store for wine (unless their kids are really that bad).